CaneNicolas/tweettop/README.md

       }
     }, ...
 ```
-You know know that this last tweet is a response to another tweet,
+You know now that this last tweet is a response to another tweet,
 and you know that tweet ID.

 Therefore you can get that single tweet: